Photon-Mediated Hybridization and Dissipative Transport in a Cavity-QED Ring-Acceptor Architecture: Introduction

-Our study is motivated by several threads in the quantum transport literature: \begin{enumerate}[label=\alph*)] \item The \textit{Haken--Strobl model} demonstrated how environmental noise induces a transition from coherent to diffusive transport by disrupting phase coherence \cite{Haken1973exactly}.
-The fluctuating forces described in the Haken-Strobl model represents dephasing in the system, which has been shown to be an important effect in light-harvesting photosynthetic systems~\cite{Li2022,chen2015optimal,xiong2014dephasing}. \item Models of \textit{environmentally assisted quantum transport} (ENAQT) have shown that moderate dephasing can relieve destructive interference and enhance excitation transfer \cite{rebentrost2009environment, Plenio2008, Chin2010}. \item Conversely, \textit{static disorder} is often associated with Anderson localization \cite{anderson1958absence}, though structured disorder can under certain conditions promote delocalization or broaden resonance windows \cite{Novo2016, vznidarivc2013transport, mohseni2013geometrical, zerah2020effects, maier2019environment}. \end{enumerate} Rebentrost \textit{et al.}~\cite{rebentrost2009environment} investigated how dephasing could be utilized through environmental-assisted quantum transport (ENAQT).
-They found that optimal transport can be obtained in an Fenna–Matthews–Olson (FMO) light-harvesting system at room temperature by varying the energy detunings and hopping parameters.
-Plenio and Huelgar~\cite{Plenio2008} considered a dissipative quantum network and found that on-site dephasing can enhance excitation transfer, an effect that was also found in some classical systems.
+\cbl Plenio and Huelgar~\cite{Plenio2008} considered a dissipative quantum network and found that on-site dephasing can enhance excitation transfer, an effect that was also found in some classical systems.
+Li \textit{et al.}~\cite{Li2022} investigated a chromophore dimer consisting of a donor and acceptor and found that strong noise could allow ENAQT while shutting off vibrationally assisted energy transfer.
+Also Rebentrost \textit{et al.}~\cite{rebentrost2009environment} investigated how dephasing could be utilized through environmental-assisted quantum transport (ENAQT).
+They found that optimal transport can be obtained in a Fenna–Matthews–Olson (FMO) light-harvesting system at room temperature by varying the energy detunings and hopping parameters.
 Chin \textit{et al.}~\cite{Chin2010} considered an FMO light-harvesting system and found efficiencies above 90$\%$ with dephasing-assisted transport.
 It was found that noise suppressed ineffective pathways thus allowing for increased transfer through more direct channels to the RC.
-Li \textit{et al.}~\cite{Li2022} investigated a chromophore dimer consisting of a donor and acceptor and found that strong noise could allow ENAQT while shutting off vibrationally assisted energy transfer.
 Xiong \textit{et al.}~\cite{xiong2014dephasing} considered the effects of dissipation and dephasing on source-network-drain models, and by simulating wave-packet dynamics found increased dephasing changed motion from superdiffusive to diffusive.
 Applying this model to an FMO complex, they found dephasing slightly increased the energy-transfer efficiency.